-We are in the Botanical Garden, indeed in the oldest university botanical garden in the world.
-Also in this case it was the Medici who carried it out by moving it from the headquarters of the Medici Arsenals (current seat of the Pisa Ship Museum).
-It houses plants from 5 continents: the succulents of African and American deserts; the aromatic plants of the Mediterranean maquis; the species of the Tuscan marshes; numerous old trees and a lot more.
-Inside the Garden is the Botanical Museum, with an eighteenth-century façade enriched with a whimsical pattern of shells and madrepores.
+Near Piazza dei Miracoli there is the Botanical Garden, the oldest university botanical garden in the world.
+It was the Medici who realized it by moving it from the seat of the Arsenali Medicei (current home of the Museum of Ships of Pisa).
+It houses plants from the 5 continents: succulents from the African and American deserts; aromatic plants from the Mediterranean maquis; species from the Tuscan marshes; numerous centuries-old trees.
+Inside the Garden is the Botanical Museum, with its eighteenth-century facade enriched with a whimsical fantasy of shells and madrepores.
 Two real “miracles” of the botanical world just a few steps from the artistic “miracles” in Piazza del Duomo.

-Returning to the lungarni (the river banks), but on the opposite side, we arrive at the last stage of the itinerary: the Graphic Museum, housed inside Palazzo Lanfranchi.
-The Museum holds one of the most important public collections of contemporary graphics whose origin dates back to the Prints and Drawings Department of the University of Pisa, founded in 1957 by Carlo Ludovico Ragghianti.
-Offered by artists or donated by cultured collectors, such as the scientist Sebastiano Timpanaro or the art critic Giulio Carlo Argan, the engravings and drawings represent a precious and rare heritage, enriched by the granting in perpetual deposit by the National Calcography of a suitable number of engravings.
-The Museum is also home to temporary exhibitions that enrich the city’s cultural offer.
+Returning to the Lungarni, but from the opposite bank, we arrive at the Museum of Graphics, housed in Palazzo Lanfranchi.
+The Museum houses one of the most important public collections of contemporary graphics whose origin dates back to the Gabinetto Disegni e Stampe dell’Università di Pisa, founded in 1957 by Carlo Ludovico Ragghianti.
+Offered by the artists or donated by cultured collectors, such as the scientist Sebastiano Timpanaro or the art critic Giulio Carlo Argan, the engravings and drawings represent a precious patrimony that has been enriched by the perpetual deposit of the Calcografia Nazionale.
+The Museum also hosts temporary exhibitions.